 - Scientific approach: the best scientific explanation is based on evidence (observations) and scientific knowledge.
-The theory should explain the observations and make predictions.
+A theory should explain observations and make predictions.

 Topics to discuss

-- How and why atom models developed?
-A scientific approach requires correcting a hypothesis if new findings (observations, measurements) are not explained by an old one.
+- How and why did atomic models develop?
+The scientific approach mandates correcting a hypothesis if it is insufficient to explain new findings (observations, measurements).

 - How can we trust theories about things we can't see?

-- Emissions and the absorption spectra of elements as the source of information about energy levels.
+- Emissions and the absorption spectra of elements as a source of information about energy levels.

-- Ladder with a fixed position analogy: like climbing the ladder with the fixed position you can only step on these positions, but not in between them.
-Electrons likewise can have only certain energy levels.
-In this case, the ladder steps would be much smaller and closer to the top.
+- Ladder with a fixed position analogy: when climbing a ladder, you can only step on the rungs' fixed positions, not in between them.
+Likewise, electrons can only have certain energy levels.
+In this analogy, the gaps between the ladder's rungs would be much smaller, and smaller still at the top.

 - Quantum theory.

-- How many electrons do the first 3 noble gases have?
-With an explanation.
+- How many electrons do the first 3 noble gases have (with explanation)?